Celebrating Little Moments: A Kinder’s Art of Noticing

 Teach for Delight: Part 2

-I had a parent teach conference the other day.
+I had a parent teacher conference the other day.
 As we talked about the many ways the Kindergartner had grown and blossomed, the mom said “Her handwriting is the one thing I think can still use work.”
 I chuckled, agreed, and then said “But — and I mean this in the best possible way — I think her handwriting hasn’t improved because she doesn’t care about it.
 She isn’t invested in it.”
 Now it was the mom’s turn to chuckle.
 “Oh yeah, you’re absolutely right.
 She just wants to get it done so she can move on to something else.”

 As I went about my day that stayed on my mind.
 I recalled this post of mine — Teach for Delight.
 How might I infuse our handwriting work with a bit more delight?
 Even saying it sounds funny, but I’m sure there is a way.
 Here are some of my first thoughts: practicing words they love, writing to people they love, writing sentences and phrases they love, writing jokes, making name tags, decorating their cubbies and the room.
 The possibilities are endless.
 I just need to embrace the idea that interest and delight are important and possible — even with handwriting — and then set to making it happen.